shittusaheed01/Test_Postgre/readme.md

 ## Assumptions

-- CSV headers match the provided schema exactly.
+- CSV headers match the schema column names exactly.
-- `amount` is numeric and stored as `NUMERIC` in PostgreSQL.
+- `amount` is numeric and stored as `NUMERIC(18,2)` in PostgreSQL.
 - KYC completion is identified by `product = 'KYC'` and `status = 'SUCCESS'`.
 - CSV data is immutable and imported only once.